-UK exporters need to complete an Annex VII document when they are shipping non-hazardous ‘green list’ waste such as waste paper.
+UK exporters need to complete an Annex VII document when they are shipping non-hazardous green list waste such as waste paper.

 Green list requirements

 In addition to completing and signing the Annex VII, exporters of green list waste need to ensure that the waste is properly sorted in a way that conforms with green list requirements, and will be accepted by the destination country, whose rules may differ.
+India, for example, classifies waste paper as hazardous, meaning that such shipments are subject to the country’s hazardous waste management rules.

 Exporters must create a written contract with the importer in which the exporter undertakes to take the waste back or recover it in some other way if the shipment cannot be completed as planned, or is found to be illegal.
 The exporter also needs to confirm that the waste will be treated in an environmentally sound way at its destination.